 Translation: An Illogical Act

-Meaning: Usually related with childish pranks and utter folly, the term comes into play out of frustration.
+Meaning: Usually related to childish pranks and utter folly, the term comes into play out of frustration.
 Kya bhasad macha rakhi hai?

 Translation: F***ed up